asset-web/asset-web.github.io/README.md

 		bundle exec jekyll serve

- * To upgrade, run `bundle update github-pages`.

 ### Build, test and deploy

 CI/CD jobs automate running the `script/buildtest` script which generates the site using Jekyll static site generator.
 HTML validation and link checking is run against this output.
 Upon successfully merging a pull requests/commits to `master` the static website is deployed to a remote server hosted on an app on Digital Ocean.
-GitHub pages is then used as a secondary deployment target for all master commits.